 Two young men clash at a house party in an incident that has lifelong consequences for both of them.
 Ex-Eastenders actor Ray Panthaki writes and directs his first short film, which is allegedly based on real life events.
-Panthaki co-produced Kidulthood (2005) but here he shapes the familar tropes of that influential British urban tale into an altogether more reflective work.
+Panthaki co-produced Kidulthood (2005) but here he shapes the familiar tropes of that influential British urban tale into an altogether more reflective work.

 69.4 Degrees North (Eva Weber)

 Also known as ‘Reindeer’, 69.4 Degrees North is a brief but striking documentary from Eva Weber whose previous film, The Solitary Life of Cranes (2008), established her reputation for arresting images of working cityscapes.
-Here Weber casts her eye on the annual herding of Lapland reindeer, where she creates mesmerising atmosphere in the contrast beween the huddled reindeer, teeming with life, and the dead world of the Arctic conditions in which they live.
+Here Weber casts her eye on the annual herding of Lapland reindeer, where she creates mesmerising atmosphere in the contrast between the huddled reindeer, teeming with life, and the dead world of the Arctic conditions in which they live.

 Volume (Mahalia Belo)